Harnoko Dewantoro

-Harnoko "Oki" Dewantoro (November 3, 1964) is an Indonesian serial killer who killed three people in Los Angeles, California between 1991 and 1992.
+Harnoko "Oki" Dewantoro (November 3, 1964) is an Indonesian serial killer who killed three people in Los Angeles, California, between 1991 and 1992.
 Despite committing the crimes on the territory of the United States, he was convicted of all three murders by an Indonesian court and sentenced to death, but paroled in 2019 following a clemency from President Joko Widodo.

 Biography

-Born on November 3, 1964, as the son of a prominent Indonesian family, Dewantoro and his girlfriend came to the United States on student visas in the late 1980s, initially settling in Kansas, where he attended school.
+Born on November 3, 1964, as the son of a prominent Indonesian banking family, Dewantoro and his girlfriend came to the United States on student visas in the late 1980s, initially settling in Kansas, where he attended school.
 After graduating, Dewantoro briefly moved to Pennsylvania before arriving in Los Angeles.
 The pair lived in various areas of the city, including North Hills, Northridge and Westwood, as well as nearby Lake Forest.

 In January 1991, Dewantoro, who by this time was operating a dry-cleaning business, sold the venture to 40-year-old Indian businessman Suresh Gobid Mirchandini for $100,000.
 Much to the former's dismay, however, Mirchandini abandoned it seven months later, while still owing thousand of dollars to Dewantoro.
 Angered, he decided to get revenge on him, and his son, in August, he lured Mirchandini to his car and went for a drive along one of the city's freeways.
 Along the way, Dewantoro pulled out a revolver and killed Mirchandini.
 He then drove to a rented home he owned in Northridge, where he subsequently buried the body.

-In the spring of 1992, after he had a falling-off with his wealthy girlfriend, Dewantoro began soliciting an associate of his, 28-year-old Indonesian student Gina Sutar Aswan, to move to Los Angeles and invest in his business.
-Aswan accepted, and shortly thereafter travelled to the USA under the premise of investing $200,000.
+In the spring of 1992, after he had a falling-off with his wealthy girlfriend, Dewantoro began soliciting an associate of his, 28-year-old Indonesian student Gina Sutan Aswar, to move to Los Angeles and invest in his business.
+Aswar accepted, and shortly thereafter travelled to the USA under the premise of investing $200,000.
 However, on November 3, 1992, after returning from a vacation in Paris, Gina suddenly announced that she was backing off from the deal.
 Furious, Dewantoro lured the woman to a rented house in Brentwood, where he proceeded to bludgeon her to death before cutting off her hands, nose and heart.
 About a month later, he repeated the act with his 26-year-old brother, Eri Triharto Dharmawan, whom he also bludgeoned to death at an apartment in West Los Angeles.

 In an attempt to cover his tracks, Dewantoro then dug up the bodies of all three victims from their respective burial sites and moved them to a storage facility in Sherman Oaks, where they were kept until the following year, when he transported each body using a hand truck to a U-Haul storage facility in Northridge.